braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 #### Requirements

-Email senders using their own custom unsubscribe functionality must meet the following requirements to ensure the one-click unsubscribe URL that their set up is in accordance with RFC 8058:
+If you're sending emails using your own custom unsubscribe functionality, you must meet the following requirements to make sure the one-click unsubscribe URL that you set up is in accordance with RFC 8058:

 * The URL must be able to handle unsubscribe POST requests
 * The URL must be HTTPS